EricWVGG/EricWVGG.github.io/sanity-nextjs-google-map.md

 The popup dynamically keeps `activeLocation`, and hides itself if no lat/lng is selected.

-### Clusters
+## Clusters

 When multiple pins are close to each other on a map, they become indiscernible and unclickable.
-If you're dealing with even more than a handful of pins, this becomes necessary fast.
+If you're dealing with even a handful of pins, this can become necessary fast.

+[**SuperCluster**](https://github.com/mapbox/supercluster) is this insane package that can take a pile of points, and output a mixed array of clusters of closely-located points _and_ isolated points.
+It’s compatible with other map solutions like [Mapbox](https://github.com/mapbox) and is generally just amazing.

-#### Cluster component
+### Cluster component

-We’ll need a `<Cluster />` component.
+We’ll need a `<Cluster />` component to represent clusters on the map.
 It’s very similar to the `<Pin />` component.
 Create `Cluster.tsx`:

 ```typescript
 'use client'